FlorianWoelki/kira/README.md

 ## Usage

-You can feel free to run the CLI by executing the `main.go` file with the following command:
+You can feel free to run the CLI by executing the `main.go` file in the root directory with the following command:

 ```sh
 $ go run main.go